maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <img src="/images/HTB-2million/HTB-2million_API_enumeration.png" alt="API enumeration" class="postImage 2millionImage">

 <p> This gave us the API route map which we can use in curl requests.Especially, the api routes under admin seem promising!
-Let's test the first oene with curl.
+Let's test the first one with curl.
 This told us we were not admin as expected:</p>

 <img src="/images/HTB-2million/2million_admin_auth.png" alt="get request admin auth" class="postImage 2millionImage">